aws/aws-parallelcluster/docs/configuration.rst

 placement_group
 """""""""""""""
 Cluster placement group.
-The can be one of three values: NONE, DYNAMIC and an existing placement group name.
+The can be one of three values: NONE, DYNAMIC or an existing EC2 placement group name.
 When DYNAMIC is set, a unique placement group will be created as part of the cluster and deleted when the cluster is deleted.

 This does not apply to awsbatch.